usstdqq/adaptive-depth-sensing/README.md

 ### Train and Val Dataset
 The train and val datasets are sampled from [KITTI-depth-completion](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_completion).
-Train dataset has 100000 images.
-Val dataset has 1000 images.
+Train dataset has 42949 images.
+Val dataset has 3426 images.
+We use a [traditional image inpainting algorithm](https://www.cs.huji.ac.il/~yweiss/Colorization/) to densify the semi-dense ground truth depth data.
-Download the datasets from [here](https://drive.google.com/file/d/1RNfvuZKdf8MZAb1zzVgsFSlX36oc1uPA/view?usp=sharing), and then extract it into `$data` directory.
+Download the datasets from [here](TBD), and then extract it into `$data` directory.
 Modify the path of `$data` directory in line#48 of file train_NetE.py and line#48 of file train_NetM.py.

 ### Test Image Dataset